Golf Tutorials

 This is just as important as your total speed.
 Tempo is the overall rhythm and pacing of your swing (think smooth like Fred Couples vs. quick like Nick Price).
 Transition is how you change direction from the backswing to the downswing.

-You might be a candidate for a mid flex shaft IF:
+You might be a candidate for a mid flex shaft if:

 • You have a high swing speed but a very smooth, slow tempo.
 Even if you swing 100 mph, a silky-smooth transition might make a standard Stiff shaft feel harsh and unresponsive.
 A mid flex could give you the stability you need without sacrificing feel.

 • You have a moderate swing speed but an aggressive, quick transition.
-A golfer who swings 92 mph but "goes after it" hard from the top can over-load a Regular flex shaft, causing inconsistency.
+A golfer who swings 92 mph but "goes after it" hard from the top can overload a Regular flex shaft, causing inconsistency.
 The extra stability of a mid flex can tame that aggressive move and tighten up shot dispersion.

 Think of it this way: pure speed tells you the highway you're on, but tempo and transition tell you if you're cruising in the right lane or weaving aggressively through traffic.
 Fast weavers need more stability.